zhiyuli/subset_nwm_data_scripts/README.md

 The copy of the resulting NetCDF files of a huc_12 watershed (comid: 160102040504) for date 20170327 can be found at https://www.hydroshare.org/resource/734533a9e08c494aa28d2d0e688e2c06/

-## Limitations
+## What's new in 1.1.3?
-1)Currently this library DOES NOT support subsetting the following files:
+1) Start to support subsetting the following files:

 1-1) "tm01" and "tm02" of each time stamp in analysis_assim model configuration

 1-2) the "terrain" files in all model configurations

-2) Names of source NWM NetCDF files should be kept unchanged and stored in default folder structure

 ## Environment and Dependencies:
 Preliminary functional testings passed with Python 2.7.12 x64 on Windows 7 x64 and Ubuntu 16.04 x64.